Back to Articles

 Guided visualization involves mentally creating a peaceful scene or imagining a positive outcome while focusing on the sensory details of the experience.
 This form of meditation helps enhance focus and calm the mind by engaging your imagination.

 Studies published in The Journal of Clinical Psychology have found that visualization techniques can improve cognitive performance and reduce stress by helping individuals mentally rehearse positive scenarios.
-Guided visualization is more demanding than basic mindfulness because it requires sustained mental imagery, but it is still accessible for most people.
-It’s particularly effective for those who struggle with sitting still, as it gives the mind a more active role in the meditation process.
+Guided visualization can be more demanding for some practitioners as it requires sustained mental imagery, though it is still accessible for most people.
+It's particularly effective for those who struggle with sitting still, as it gives the mind a more active role in the meditation process.

 2. Walking Meditation